zedali16/MultiSpecMCMC/README.md

 Coduct a adaptive Bayesian spectrum analysis for multivariate nonstationary time series.

-Please use DEMO.m as an illustration.
+Use DEMO.m as an illustration.